DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/Inclusive-Design-Reflection.md

 - Implement Visual Schedules: Develop a feature that allows users to create color-coded daily overviews with drag-and-drop tasks, providing a clear visual representation of their day.​
 - Incorporate Visual Timers: Introduce timers that visually depict the passage of time, helping users maintain focus and manage transitions between tasks.​

-#### 3️⃣ Practice writing a clear, patient, and supportive response to a hypothetical user struggling with executive functioning.
+#### 3️⃣ Practice writing a clear, patient, and supportive response to a hypothetical user struggling with executive functioning

 "I really want to be productive, but I keep forgetting to use the app.
 Even when I do open it, I feel overwhelmed trying to plan my tasks.
 I don’t know where to start, and then I just end up avoiding everything."